Posted on July 10, 2017 by support@ccwsafe.com in Uncategorized

 The Civilian Use of Force Continuum Level I: Situational Awareness

 Situational awareness is the first level in the civilian use of force continuum.
 From an early age, we all learn what to look out for.
-Situational awareness comes from your personal experiences, knowledge and information gathered from others.
+Situational awareness comes from personal experiences, knowledge and information gathered from others.
 Every action is based on your situational awareness, making it the most important part of the continuum.

-Situational awareness includes the ability to notice things that are out of place, or potentially dangerous, as well as your ability to quickly make complex decisions based on the information you have at that time.
+Situational awareness includes the ability to notice things that are out of place or potentially dangerous, as well as your ability to quickly make complex decisions based on the information you have at that time.

 Intuition is also a part of situational awareness.
-Trust the intuition, or gut feeling, you may have about a situation.
+Trust your intuition, or gut feeling, you may have about a situation.
 Maybe you’re in an area or city you’ve never been to before.
 But because you notice details similar to places you normally avoid, you can calibrate a core “gut feeling” about a location you’re unfamiliar with.

-Someone with less street experience may still get a gut feeling that something isn’t right – but because these feelings aren’t based on lived experiences, they might talk themselves out of acting on their intuition, because they worry about offending someone or being wrong.
-Even if you don’t have a lot of experience in a given situation, pay attention to your intuition, and don’t be afraid to follow it.
+Someone with less street experience may still get a gut feeling that something isn’t right.
+But because these feelings aren’t based on lived experiences, they might talk themselves out of acting on their intuition because they worry about offending someone or being wrong.
+Even if you don’t have a lot of experience in a given situation, pay attention to your intuition and don’t be afraid to follow it.

 Having an avoidance plan in your mind for various risky scenarios may help you keep from getting drawn deeper into a situation that you really don’t want to be in.